dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson9_solving_quadratics.md

 ## What You're Teaching

-This guide provides everything you need to teach your teenager about solving quadratic equations using factoring and the quadratic formula.
+This guide provides everything you need to know about solving quadratic equations using factoring and the quadratic formula.
 Each section includes:
 - Clear explanations in everyday language
 - Step-by-step examples with thorough explanations
 - Common pitfalls and how to avoid them